Get 50% Discount Offer 26 Days

 17. Extract Multiple Archives in a Directory

 To extract multiple .tar.gz files in a directory at once, can use a loop.
-This command processes each matching archive file in the current directory, extracting all contents quickly without needing to run separate commands for each.
+This command processes each matching archive file in the current directory, quickly removing all contents without running separate commands.

 for file in *.tar.gz; do tar -xzvf "$file"; done